oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 An authorization server may already have a combination of built-in or 3rd party security tools in place to monitor and reduce this risk in browser-based authentication flows.
 Implementors SHOULD consider similar security measures to reduce this risk in the authorization challenge endpoint.
 Additionally, the attestation APIs SHOULD be used when possible to assert a level of confidence to the authorization server that the request is originating from an application owned by the same party.

-For low-entropy inputs like OTPs, implementors SHOULD rate-limit requests from the same `auth_session`.
+Implementors SHOULD rate-limit requests from the same `auth_session`.

 ## Client Authentication {#client-authentication}